nanobox-io/nanobox-blog/source/2015-10-23-auto-configure-virtual-development-environments.html.md

 Need more control?
 Create a custom Engine and auto-configure even the nit-pickiest of development environments.

 ## Getting Started
 Ultimately, you have to see it to believe it.
 You should check out the [video demo](#video-demo).
-If you’re too strapped for time to watch a XX second video, you’re spending too much time managing a cluttered local environment.
+If you’re too strapped for time to watch a 2 minute video, you’re spending too much time managing a cluttered local environment.
 [Download Nanobox](https://desktop.nanobox.io/downloads).

 We’d love to get your feedback or answer additional questions, so hop into our [#nanobox IRC channel](https://webchat.freenode.net/?channels=nanobox) for a chat.